emarcey/cicerone/glossary/styles.clean.md

 - Notes:
 	- history
 		- 18th century, Paulist monks from Italy settled near Munich
-		- they brewed. strong beer for sustenance during Advent and Lent fasts
+		- they brewed strong beer for sustenance during Advent and Lent fasts
 		- They called it "Salvator," or "the Savior"
 		- Began brewing in 1774, began commercial production in early 1800s
 		- other breweries began imitating